Combined Comprehensive Bovine Embryo Transfer

 Transportation & Lodging Info

-Our Combined Comprehensive Bovine Embryo Transfer & Artificial Insemination Training Course is usually held the first Monday of each month.
-The Course begins on a Monday and ends at noon on Saturday.
+Our Combined Comprehensive Bovine Embryo Transfer & Artificial Insemination Training Course begins on a Monday and ends at 1:00 P.M. on Saturday.
 Please select your desired course date on the enrollment form by clicking on the "Enroll" button at the bottom of this page.

 The following is a current list of scheduled course dates: